withastro/docs/TRANSLATING.md

 ```
 **tl/dr: Translate only some values, never translate properties!**

-The frontmatter **properties** themselves, like `title` and `description` should not be translated, as doing so would cause a runtime error and break our CI.
+The frontmatter **properties** themselves, like `title` and `description`, should not be translated, as doing so would cause a runtime error and break our CI.

 The only frontmatter **values** that should be translated are those corresponding to the `title` and `description` properties: "*Data Fetching*" and "*Learn how to fetch remote data with Astro using the fetch API*."